 For the Chicago Cubs as well as a variety of other clients, including Groupon, Snap-on and Republic Tobacco, Gary has handled dozens of trademark and copyright cases.

-Gary also represented a technology firm in a dispute regarding the ownership of rights in a patent for locking software.
+Gary also represented a technology firm in a dispute regarding the ownership of rights in a patent for security software.
 The case resolved favorably after prevailing on a motion for judgment on the pleadings.

-In another case, Gary represented Envestnet in a dispute concerning the ownership of intellectual property rights in a jointly-developed software application.
+In another case, Gary represented Envestnet in a dispute concerning the ownership of intellectual property rights in a jointly developed software application.
 Gary defeated a motion for preliminary injunction and prevailed on a motion to dismiss.
 Fetter Logic, Inc. v.
 Envestnet Asset Management, Inc., 2010 WL 55495 (D. Colo.
 2010).

 Gary also represented a proprietary trading firm in a case concerning the ownership of copyrights and other intellectual property rights in a computer system used to trade options.
 He first-chaired a two-week trial, which led to a favorable settlement.